Physiotherapy Services

 Vestibular Physiotherapy

-If you've been suffering with or have been diagnosed with BPPV (Benign Paroxysmal Positional Vertigo) - we can help!
+If you've been suffering with, or have been diagnosed with BPPV (Benign Paroxysmal Positional Vertigo) - we can help!

-Benign Paroxysmal Positional Vertigo (BPPV) is a common, but potentially debilitating vestibular disorder which involves sudden and intense episodes of vertigo (a sense of spinning or dizziness), that are triggered by changes in head position.
+Benign Paroxysmal Positional Vertigo (BPPV) is a common, but often debilitating vestibular disorder which involves sudden and intense episodes of vertigo (a sense of spinning or dizziness), that are triggered by changes in head position.

 BPPV occurs when tiny calcium carbonate crystals, (called otoconia) become dislodged from their usual position in the inner ear.
 These crystals, which normally help with balance by responding to gravity, end up floating into one or more of the semicircular canals of the inner ear.